vamzimmer/multitask_seg_placenta/README.md

 This repository will host the code of the article

-**Placenta Segmentation in Ultrasound Imaging: Addressing Sources of Uncertainty and Limited Field-of-View**
+Zimmrt, Veronika A., et al. "Placenta Segmentation in Ultrasound Imaging: Addressing Sources of Uncertainty and Limited Field-of-View." arXiv preprint arXiv:2206.14746 (2022).
+DOI: https://doi.org/10.48550/arXiv.2206.14746

-Authors: Veronika A. Zimmer, Alberto Gomez, Emily Skelton, Robert Wright, Gavin Wheeler, Shujie Deng, Nooshin Ghavami, Karen Lloyd, Jacqueline Matthew, Bernhard Kainz, Daniel Rueckert, Joseph V. Hajnal, Julia A. Schnabel

 The code will be released upon acceptance.